-For some mums, it’s important to know that you have the law on your side.
+For some mothers, it’s important to know that you have the law on your side.

-According to the Federal Sex Discrimination Act, it’s illegal to discriminate against a woman on the basis that she is breastfeeding.
+According to the Federal Sex Discrimination Act, it’s illegal to discriminate against a woman on the basis of breastfeeding.
 Employers must make reasonable attempts to meet your needs if you want to breastfeed or express and store your milk while at work.

 Some workplaces are now accredited by the Australian Breastfeeding Association as Breastfeeding Friendly Workplaces.
-These workplaces make it easier for breastfeeding mums returning to work.
-For more information about workplaces that are already accredited and how you can go about getting your own workplace accredited, see Breastfeeding Friendly Workplace.
+These workplaces make it easier for breastfeeding mothers returning to work.
+For more information about workplaces that are already accredited and how you can go about getting your own workplace accredited, see Australian Breastfeeding Association – Breastfeeding Friendly Workplaces.

 Carers and breastfeeding

-If a carer will be looking after your baby when you return to work, try to organise for the carer to give your baby some expressed milk via a feeding cup or bottle before you go back to work.
-This can help your baby get familiar with the carer and the change in feeding routine.
+But if a carer will be looking after your baby when you return to work, you can help your baby get familiar with the carer and the change in feeding routine.
+One way to do this is by organising for the carer to give your baby some expressed milk via a feeding cup or bottle before you go back to work.

-Leaving the carer with a piece of your clothing can also help to settle your baby if they get upset because you aren’t there.
+And when your baby is with the carer, it might also help to leave a piece of clothing that you’ve worn.
+This can help to settle your baby if they get upset because you aren’t there.

-If you’d like additional information and support for combining breastfeeding and work, useful contacts are your child and family health nurse, GP or a lactation consultant.
-An Australian Breastfeeding Association (ABA) counsellor can also help – phone the National Breastfeeding Helpline on 1800 686 268.
+If you’d like more information and support for combining breastfeeding and work, useful contacts are your child and family health nurse, GP or a lactation consultant.
+An Australian Breastfeeding Association (ABA) counsellor can also help – phone the National Breastfeeding Helpline on 1800 686 268 or use ABA LiveChat.

-If you need advice because you feel you’re being discriminated against, contact the Australian Human Rights Commission, the Fair Work Ombudsman or the anti-discrimination agency in your state or territory.
+If you think you’re being discriminated against and need advice, contact the Australian Human Rights Commission, the Fair Work Ombudsman or the anti-discrimination agency in your state or territory.

 If you’re having other issues with breastfeeding, you could check out our articles on attachment techniques, mastitis and blocked milk ducts, sore nipples and nipple infections, how to increase milk supply and how to manage oversupply and engorgement.